Anorexia nervosa is an eating disorder that is prevalent especially among young women and, increasingly, among young men.

 The perfect body is now part of the perfect resume, and colleges have become incubators of eating disorders.

 Don't blame people with eating disorders.

-They DO get hungry; they DON'T see themselves as fat...
+You DO get hungry; you DON'T see yourself as fat...

 What makes it possible to recover fully from anorexia?

 Get the help you need from a therapist near you–a FREE service from Psychology Today.